 (7) If you pass unconditionally, you are advanced to candidacy and can continue your studies.
 If you do not pass, or if you pass with conditions, you’ll want to get some advice from your advisor and committee on how to proceed next.

-The student must choose an oral examination committee no later than October 15 (or next week day if on weekend) in the fall term of the student’s second year (the fourth term in residence).
-Consultation with the prospective research advisor, the department head, and/or graduate advisor about the choice of committee members is recommended.
-This committee must then be approved by the department head.
+4.3.1 Oral Examination Committee: The student must choose an oral examination committee no later than October 15 (or next week day if on weekend) in the fall term of the student’s second year (the fourth term in residence).
+Consultation with the prospective research advisor, the Department Head, and/or graduate advisor about the choice of committee members is recommended.
+This committee must then be approved by the Department Head.
 The committee has four members, one of whom may be from another department.
 If two of the members are spouses, then an additional committee member will be added.
 At least two members of the committee should be faculty whose research interests are outside the student’s primary research field.
 Two of the committee members are assigned special roles:

-• Chair: The faculty member who serves as the student’s primary research advisor.
+- Chair: The faculty member in the department who serves as the student’s primary research advisor.

-One-page abstracts summarizing the key elements of each proposal should be submitted to the graduate secretary no later than November 7 (or the next week day if on a weekend) of the fall term preceding the exam.
-The graduate secretary will distribute the abstracts to the oral examination committee so that they can decide, by November 20, whether or not they are appropriate and sufficiently different from each other.
-If the committee concludes that an abstract is unacceptable, the student must meet with the committee as a whole to discuss the reasons for this decision and submit a modified or new abstract that is acceptable within one week of this meeting.
-Committee decisions on the new abstract are required within a week of the date it was submitted to the graduate secretary.
+One-page abstracts summarizing the key elements of each proposal should be submitted to the Graduate Coordinator no later than November 7 (or the next week day if on a weekend) of the fall term preceding the exam.
+The Graduate Coordinator will distribute the abstracts to the oral examination committee so that they can decide, by November 20, whether or not they are appropriate and sufficiently different from each other.
+If the committee concludes that an abstract is unacceptable, the student must meet with the committee to discuss the reasons for this decision and submit a modified or new abstract that is acceptable within one week of this meeting.
+Committee decisions on the new abstract are required within a week of the date it was submitted to the Graduate Coordinator.